Raise your hand if the following sounds familiar.

 The Silent Generation: 1925-1945

-Finally, we come to the oldest cohort in this article.
-When looking at consumer spending by generation, perhaps unsurprisingly (and once again, according to PwC), only 6 percent of those in the Silent Generation used a mobile or smartphone to purchase products in 2020.
+Finally, we come to the oldest group in this article.
+When looking at consumer spending by generation, perhaps unsurprisingly (and once again, according to PwC), only 6 percent of those in the Silent Generation used a mobile or smartphone to purchase products.
 Even more so than their boomer children, members of this cohort are far more likely to prefer in-person shopping.

 Many in the Silent Generation were born during the Great Depression and, as such, inherited financial conservatism.
 This doesn’t mean they’re frugal, or that they hoard and save every single thing.
 It does mean that they aren’t as willing to open up their wallets and spend.
 At least, not without good cause.